unkelpehr/qbus/README.md

 ```

 ##### .emit(<`query`= String>[, <`arg1` = *>, <`arg2` = *>, ...]>
 Execute all handlers that matches `query`.
-Arguments after the mandatory first will be passed to each handler.
+Arguments after the mandatory first `query` will be passed to each handler.
 ```js
 bus.emit('/users/update', userObject, {
     name: 'New name'